 Kadie always wanted a dress and always wanted to look the part of a Disney princess.
 It was purchased online against the opinions of many people, but it was ordered months in advance.
 It was also silver, a non-traditional color.
-After ignoring the opinions of others and many alterations later, it turned out to be the dress of her dreams.
+After ignoring others’ opinions and many alterations later, it turned out to be the dress of her dreams.

 Stef chose to wear pants and a shirt, as that is what she feels more comfortable wearing.
 She wanted color, so navy pants and a soft peach linen shirt were the way to go.

 Unlike tradition, we stayed together until about 7 am on the big day.
-Stef was nervous that her mum was not going to make it up there as the roads were still bad, some closed due to ice covering the roads.
+Stef was nervous that her mum would not make it up there as the roads were still bad, some closed due to ice covering the roads.
 She said the wedding would not be going ahead until her mum got there.

 When Stef’s mum finally arrived, Stef had a sneaky drink to relax, and then it was time for the ceremony.
-We saw each other minutes before the ceremony, as we were walking each other down the aisle and were both overwhelmed with emotions.
+We saw each other minutes before the ceremony.
+We were walking each other down the aisle and were both overwhelmed with emotions.

 Rachel, our celebrant, understood that we wanted a relaxed ceremony and was able to give us exactly what we wanted.
 We were her first official wedding since she became a registered celebrant, and we cannot fault her at all.

 The remainder of the day was everything we hoped it could have been and so much more.

 Hair & Makeup Blue Mountains Wedding and Formal Hair, Kirsten Lee Makeup